nemesisrobot/hunter-dog/README.md

 # hunter-dog
 Web scraping to collect datas of corporate properties

-This is script to get information aboud coporate properties using datas of home page  https://fiis.com.br/
+This is script to get information aboud coporate properties using datas of home page  https://fiis.com.br/ and https://www.fundamentus.com.br/

 He works in three steps: